message/iata/HK.md

 6. Passengers with a vaccination certificate stating that they received the vaccine at least 15 days before arrival must have a hotel reservation confirmation in Chinese or English for a minimum of 14 nights.
 The hotel must be listed on <a href="https://www.coronavirus.gov.hk/eng/designated-hotel-list.html">https://www.coronavirus.gov.hk/eng/designated-hotel-list.html</a> .
 Details can be found at <a href="https://www.coronavirus.gov.hk/pdf/list_of_recognised_covid19_vaccines.pdf">https://www.coronavirus.gov.hk/pdf/list_of_recognised_covid19_vaccines.pdf</a>
 - This does not apply to:
 - passengers who in the past 21 days have only been in Australia, Mainland of China, Macao SAR, China or New Zealand;
-- passengers arriving from Brazil, India, Ireland (Rep.), Nepal, Pakistan, Philippines, South Africa or United Kingdom.
+- passengers arriving from Brazil, India, Ireland (Rep.), Nepal, Pakistan, Philippines or South Africa.
 7. Passengers who in the past 21 days have only been in Australia or New Zealand must have a hotel reservation confirmation in Chinese or English for a minimum of 14 nights.
 The hotel must be listed on <a href="https://www.coronavirus.gov.hk/eng/designated-hotel-list.html">https://www.coronavirus.gov.hk/eng/designated-hotel-list.html</a> .
 - This does not apply to passengers with a vaccination certificate stating that they received the vaccine at least 15 days before arrival.
 They must have a hotel reservation confirmation for a minimum of 7 nights.
-8. Passengers who have been in or transited through Argentina, Bangladesh, Belgium, Brazil, Canada, Chinese Taipei, Ecuador, Egypt, Ethiopia, France, Germany, India, Indonesia, Ireland (Rep.), Italy, Japan, Kazakhstan, Kenya, Malaysia, Nepal, Netherlands, Pakistan, Philippines, Romania, Russian Fed., Singapore, South Africa, Switzerland, Turkey, Ukraine, United Arab Emirates, United Kingdom or USA in the past 21 days must have:
+8. Passengers who have been in or transited through Argentina, Bangladesh, Belgium, Brazil, Cambodia, Canada, Chinese Taipei, Ecuador, Egypt, Ethiopia, France, Germany, India, Indonesia, Ireland (Rep.), Italy, Japan, Kazakhstan, Kenya, Malaysia, Nepal, Netherlands, Pakistan, Philippines, Romania, Russian Fed., Singapore, South Africa, Switzerland, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, USA or Viet Nam in the past 21 days must have:
 - a negative COVID-19 nucleic acid test result.
 The test must have been taken at most 72 hours before departure of the last direct flight to Hong Kong, SAR China.
 The name in the test result must match the name on the travel document, or a written confirmation issued by the laboratory with the name of the passenger must be presented; and
-- a document proving that the laboratory is ISO 15189 accredited or approved by the local government.
+- a document proving that the laboratory is:
+ - ISO 15189 accredited; or
+- approved by the local government.
 All documents must be in Chinese or English.
 9. Passengers and airline crew must present a completed Health Declaration Form to the Department of Health.
 10. Passengers are subject to medical screening upon arrival and quarantine for up to 21 days.
 More details can be found at <a href="https://www.coronavirus.gov.hk/eng/inbound-travel.html">https://www.coronavirus.gov.hk/eng/inbound-travel.html</a> .